ardaergin/VBL/markdown_files/eligibility-requirements.md

 # Eligibility Requirements

-This section is for more **study-specific requirements**.
+This section is for you to specify your **study-specific requirements**.

-To begin with, if your study requires specific instructions, you are able to mention these here.
-For example, if you require participants to listen to audio in your study, you need to make sure that this is clear upfront (for instance, have access to headphones).
-This prevents students from registering for a study that they cannot complete because of software/hardware requirements.
+For example, "you can only participate in this research if you are male".
+For further guarantee, also include a corresponding check in your research.

-Only students who fulfil the requirements will have access to the study.
+For example, for eye-tracking studies, you would need to specify that people with glasses cannot participate and you have to specify this in this section.